ivo-i/Mill-Heating/README.md

 * NE600WIFI
 * NE1200WIFI

-### Flow cards
+## 🃏Flow Cards
-The module supports all normal thermostat triggers, conditions and actions, but also has a few in addition.
+Our module is a champ!
+Not only does it support all normal thermostat triggers, conditions, and actions, it also has a few special ones up its sleeve.

-Supported triggers:
+**Supported triggers:**
 * Thermostat mode has changed
 * Thermostat mode has changed to <mode>

-Supported conditions:
+**Supported conditions:**
 * Thermostat is/isn't heating
 * Thermostat mode is/isn't <mode>

-Supported actions:
+**Supported actions:**
 * Set thermostat mode

-### Setup
+## ⚙️Setup

-Open Settings and enter you Mill credentials before trying to add any Mill heaters.
+Time to start the engines!
+Open Settings and enter your Mill credentials before trying to add any Mill heaters.

-### Device Settings
+## 🎚️Device Settings

-The default power consumption is set to 1200W, please adjust this to match you model in the device advanced settings.
+Default power consumption is set to a whopping 1200W.
+Please tweak this to match your model in the device's advanced settings.

-### Usage
+## 💼Usage

-The Mill service has three modes, _Comfort_, _Sleep_ and _Away_.
-(There's also a _Holiday_ mode exposed in the API, but not supported in the Mill UI yet).
+The Mill service is designed with three modes - _Comfort_, _Sleep_ and _Away_ (and a secret _Holiday_ mode hidden in the API, but not supported in the Mill UI yet😉).

-When you change the mode, the temperature will change to that mode's temperature set point.
+Mode change alert!🔔 When you change the mode, the temperature shifts to that mode's temperature set point.
 Adjusting the temperature changes the set point for that mode.

-If you select the mode _Program_, the Mill service will take control and adjust the mode during the day according to the program you set up on the Mill app.
-The device will then change to the current thermostat mode.
+Choose the _Program_ mode and watch the Mill service take control, adjusting the mode throughout the day according to the program you set up on the Mill app.
+The device will then shift to the current thermostat mode.

-### Supported Languages
+## 🌍Supported Languages

 * English
 * Norwegian
 * Dutch

-### Privacy
+## 🔒Privacy

-This app is using [sentry.io](http://sentry.io) to log exceptions and errors.
-By installing this app, you accept that the app may send error logs to Sentry.
-No personal or device information, like email, passwords, Homey identification etc., is ever sent, only logs regarding the error if that occurred.
-The logs includes exception messages, parts of source code, line numbers, app version etc.
+This app uses [sentry.io](http://sentry.io) to log exceptions and errors.
+By installing this app, you agree that the app may send error logs to Sentry.
+Rest assured, no personal or device information, such as email, passwords, Homey identification etc., is ever sent, only logs related to errors.
+This includes exception messages, parts of source code, line numbers, app version etc.

-### Disclaimer
+## ⚠️Disclaimer

-Use this app at your own risk.
-The app has been developed with the same APIs and interfaces used by the official Mill app, but there is a chance that the API calls can have unexpected consequences for which nobody but you are responsible.
+Remember, use this app at your own risk.
+The app has been developed with the same APIs and interfaces used by the official Mill app.
+However, there is a tiny chance that the API calls can have unexpected consequences, for which you're the captain of the ship!

-### Change Log:
+## 🔄Change Log:

 ##### v1.0.8
-* Updated temperature change endpont
+* Updated temperature change endpoint
 * Improved feedback on errors

 ##### v1.0.7
 * Added more languages
 * Improved logging
-* Validating Mill API requests
+* Validated Mill API requests

 ##### v1.0.6
 * Added support for Energy (may require re-pairing if device is added prior to version 1.0.6)